hazer-hazer/Jacy-Dev-Book/ideas/invert-rust.md

 ### Rules
 Finally, after reviewing some cases, I'd like to reduce them to the list of rules.

-#### 1. If non-copy type passed to function or assigned, it is passed by immutable reference
+#### 1. If non-copy type passed to function or assigned, it is borrowed

 Examples:
 ```